dnsimple/dnsimple-services/README.md

 The name, type and content fields may use variables defined in the Attributes section as well as any values returned by the service hook.

 Service records are rendered into the real records when the service is applied to a domain.
 All variables such as {{variable_name}} are replaced with attributes at this time.
+If a subdomain is provided then the record name is prepended to the subdomain which is joined with the domain name.
+For example, if the record name is "email", the subdomain is "staging", and the domain "example.com", the full record name will be "email.staging.example.com".
+If the record name is provided but the subdomain is omitted, then the full name would be "email.example.com".
+If the record name is omitted then it would be "staging.example.com".
+If the subdomain is omitted and the record name is omitted, then it would be "example.com".

 In addition to custom attributes, there are also the following variables:

 * domain - The domain name, such as example.com.
+* subdomain - The subdomain name, such as www.

 ### Hook